Marco Gonzales stellar in complete-game two-hitter, lifting Mariners past Texas, 3-1

 The crowd of 14,031 at T-Mobile Park rose to its feet as Gonzales built an 0-2 count on the Rangers’ Jonah Heim with two outs in the ninth inning.
 On his 108th pitch, Gonzales got Heim to swing-and-miss at a 90-mph high fastball to end the game.

+“It just feels good to feel like I have my feet under me and pitch with my heart and and go out there and have fun,” Gonzales said.

-Gonzales then spun and screamed in celebration.
-He finished with just two hits allowed — one of them a solo home run by Charlie Culberson in the second inning — plus nine strikeouts and only one walk.
+He finished with just two hits allowed — one of them a solo home run by Charlie Culberson in the second inning — and tied his career high with nine strikeouts.

+He issued only one walk, to Jose Trevino to start the sixth inning.
+After that, Gonzales retired the final 11 batters he faced.

+“He took over the game — he won the game himself today,” manager Scott Servais said.

 Jarred Kelenic continued his bounce-back August with a sac fly to drive in the Mariners’ first run, and J.P.
 Crawford and Jake Fraley each hit solo home runs off Texas’ Mike Foltynewicz.